EGAlberts/ACSOS-2024-ReBeT-FROG-rep-pkg/README.md

 }
 ``` -->

-## Quick start
+### Re-doing the experiments

-To be able to use this replication package, you need to install docker: https://docs.docker.com/get-docker/ .
+To be able to use this part of the replication package, you need to install docker: https://docs.docker.com/get-docker/ .

-### Getting started

-#### Re-doing the experiments
 We provide a docker image (https://hub.docker.com/repository/docker/egalberts/rebetfrog/general) as an all-in-one solution for reproducing the evaluation of our work.
 We will now explain how it can be used:
 1. Use the following command to create a container based on the image, which deletes itself upon stopping:
    ```Bash